Seized oil tanker Morning Glory arrives in Libyan capital

 In another sign of chaos, an Italian construction worker was kidnapped near the eastern city of Tobruk.
 There has been no communication from his kidnappers as yet, the Italian Foreign Ministry on Sunday, adding he was a diabetic who did not have his insulin supplies with him.

-Italy said Gianluca Salviato was snatched on Saturday by a gang it suspected of being a criminal organization intending to seek a ransom, rather than an Islamist group.
+Italy said Gianluca Salviato was snatched on Saturday by a gang it suspected of being a criminal organisation intending to seek a ransom, rather than an Islamist group.

 (additional reporting by Ulf Laessing and Feras Bosalum; Writing by Patrick Markey and Ulf Laessing; editing by Sonya Hepinstall and Keiron Henderson)